A clean house provides you with peace of mind and protects your things from harm.

 Step 3 | Making the legs

-Also, make sure that the bars are mounted square to the legs.
+Also, make sure the current bars are mounted squarely to the legs.

-To make the connections strong you can use wood glue and brad nails.
+To reinforce the connections, you can use wood glue and brad nails.

-If you don’t have a nail gun, you can use regular nails.
+If you don’t have a nail gun, you may use normal nails.

-Once the legs are ready, the rack is very easy to make by connecting the shelves to the legs.
+Once the two legs are ready, the rack is very easy to make by simply connecting the shelves to the legs.

-Pay attention!
-The middle board of the shelf is slightly longer and flush with the outside of the legs.
-This applies to the bottom and middle shelf.
+When you cut the boards for the shelves to length, notice that the middle board of the shelf is slightly longer and flush with the outside of the legs.
+This is for all the shelves on this pallet shoe rack except for the top shelf.

-Take a good look at the photos and plans you have downloaded.
+Take a good look at the photos and shoe rack plans that you have downloaded.

 For the top shelf, all three boards are equal and the same length as the outer dimensions of the shoe rack.

-In this way, the boards cover the top of the legs.
+In this way, the boards cover the tops of the legs.

-This will make your shoe rack a lot firmer.
+This will make your shoe rack stronger and last longer.

 Step 5 | Finishing the shoe rack

-To make the shoe rack firmer but also more beautiful, I added a board at an angle of 45 degrees between the legs.
+To make the shoe rack firmer but also more beautiful, I added a board at an angle of 45 degrees on both sides between the shelves.

-Now the shoe rack is finished.
-In the next part i will show you how i build the decorative letter, so keep reading.
+In the next part, I will show you how I build the decorative letters to take this pallet shoe rack to the next level, so keep reading.

-To make the shoe rack more decorative you can use the blocks of the disassembled pallet on which you paint the letters S-H-O-E-S.
+To make the rustic shoe rack more decorative, you can use the blocks from the disassembled pallet on which you paint the letters S-H-O-E-S.

-After sanding, you can draw the letters in pencil.
+After sanding, you can draw the letters with a pencil.

 As an example, I used the font Serif Bold.

-You will find a printable template with the downloaded documents.
-By cutting out the letters you can use them to stamp the letters on the blocks or, as I did, first draw the lines with a pencil.
+To help you with this, you will find a printable template with the downloaded pallet shoe rack plans.
+By cutting out the letters, you can use them as a template to stamp the letters on the blocks, or, as I did, first draw the lines with a pencil.

-After drawing the lines you can paint the letters.
+After drawing the lines on the blocks, you can start painting the letters.

-I used chalk paint for this because I had this in stock, but also because I personally like the texture and hue in chalk paint.
+I used chalk paint for this because I had it in stock, and also because I personally like the texture and hue of chalk paint.